Blue-Green Harmful Algal Blooms

 Algae blooms most frequently occur in nutrient-rich waters, particularly during hot, calm weather.

 Because it is hard to tell a harmful algae bloom from other algae blooms, we recommend avoiding contact with any floating rafts, scums, and discolored water.
-Find out what waterbodies in 2012 had a blue-green algal bloom notice.
+Find out what waterbodies have a blue-green algal bloom notice.

 Blue-green algae blooms may have the